SAIGOWTHAM0306/AI-Text-Summarizer-App/README.md

 - Build and deploy a full-stack app on Replit/ GitHub Codespaces using HTML/CSS/JavaScript and Node.js
 - Explore real-world APIs with Postman, including the Hugging Face Inference API for text summarization with AI
 - Use Postman to generate code and integrate APIs into an application

-## Duration

-This module is designed to take a beginner approximately 2-4 hours to complete.

-## Stuck?

-If you encounter challenges, we recommend completing the Postman Student Expert training before starting this module.
-For additional assistance, feel free to reach out on the Postman Student Community Discord or via email at studentprogram@postman.com.

 ## Benefits After Completion